mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 It worked!

 Well, it mostly worked.
 The model failed to identify "Cup" as the unit of measurement in "1 Cup Mozzarella, shredded."
-The machine learning model apparently thought there was a product, "Cup Mozzarella," and the recipe calls for one of those.
+The machine learning model apparently thought there was a product called, "Cup Mozzarella," and the recipe needed one of those.

 {% assign fig_caption = "A product invented by the machine learning model" | markdownify | remove: "<p>" | remove: "</p>" %}